influxdata/docs-v2/content/influxdb/v1.7/guides/hardware_sizing.md

 |    8+ cores |  32+ GB |    1000+ |         > 250,000 |                > 25 |   > 1,000,000 |

 * **Queries per second for moderate queries.** Queries vary widely in their impact on the system.
 For simple or complex queries, we recommend testing and adjusting the suggested requirements as needed.
 See [query guidelines](#query-guidelines) for details.

+> We recommend no more than 50 databases per host to prevent OS file handler issues.
+Please contact <presales-support@influxdata.com> for assistance tuning your system.

 ## InfluxDB Enterprise cluster guidelines